anmv921/uipath-zoho/README.md

-This project is a UIPath automation that allows us to automatically generate a ticket in the Zoho helpesk software from an
+This project is a UIPath automation that allows us to automatically generate a ticket in the Zoho helpdesk software from an
 Excel file.

 The projects follows the book
-**Robotic Process Automation Projects** by Nandan Mullakara.
+**Robotic Process Automation Projects** by _Nandan Mullakara_.

 Zoho is a web application which follows the SaaS model and provides a